Aerated wastewater treatment ponds used for evaluating MLSS bacteria levels in an industrial facility.

 • Level 1

-These are 15-minute tests aimed at establishing bacterial health along with the organic load going into the biological system.
+These are 15-minute tests designed to assess bacterial health and the organic load entering the biological system.

 • Level 2

-This level involves multiple tests over a period of several hours using an aerated MLSS sample.
+This level involves multiple tests over several hours using an aerated MLSS sample.

-It helps to understand if the biological system is properly sized to handle the incoming organic load.
+It is helpful to understand whether the biological system is properly sized to handle the incoming organic load.

 Extended OUR tests help in assessing how long it will take to complete biological treatment based on the endogenous respiration of MLSS bacteria.